 However, filing your taxes and paying your taxes are two separate things.
-You can pay into your taxes and file for a tax extension rather than not paying at all.
-A six-month extension from the IRS is automatically granted: you just fill in a form requesting the extension along with an estimated tax payment, and then you have six more months to file.
+You can pay your taxes and file for a tax extension rather than not paying at all.
+The IRS automatically grants a six-month extension.
+You just fill in a form requesting the extension along with the estimated tax payment and then you have six more months to file.

 What Should You Do If You Know You Can’t Pay Your Taxes?